-12.10.200 What Is Required on a Site Plan.
+12.10.200 What is Required on a Site Plan

 (1) General.
-The site plan shall identify natural drainage, floodplains, floodways, and drainage easements on the plat site plan and record drainage easements on the plat in accordance with YCC 12.10.230 (When a Stormwater Drainage Easement Is Required).
-Refer to the latest version of the Yakima County Regional Stormwater Manual on the County's website or the latest version of the Washington State Department of Ecology's Stormwater Management Manual for Eastern Washington (SWMMEW) for guidance.
+The site plan shall identify natural drainage, floodplains, floodways, and drainage easements on the plat site plan and record drainage easements on the plat in accordance with YCC 12.10.230 (Drainage Easements).

-12.10.210 When a Stormwater Plan Is Required.
+12.10.210 When a Stormwater Plan is Required

 (1) General.
-The approval of applications for land development or redevelopment projects (projects) that are submitted pursuant to Yakima County Codes 12, 13, 19, 16C, and 16D that meet the following criteria shall be subject to the approval of a stormwater plan by the Public Services Director:
+The approval of applications for land development or redevelopment projects (projects) that are submitted pursuant to Yakima County Codes 12, 13, 19, 16A, 16C, and 16D that meet the following criteria shall be subject to the approval of a stormwater plan by the Public Services Director:

-- (a) Projects that disturb a land area greater than or equal to one acre. - (b) Projects that disturb a land area less than one acre when the project is part of a larger common or combined plan of development where the combined projects disturb a land area greater than one acre.
-When recurring developments which have been under an acre, but become cumulative exceeding one acre, they are considered part of a common plan. - (c) Projects where the division of land creates more than 4 lots. - (d) Projects where SEPA review is required and it has been determined that the project has potential adverse impacts related to stormwater. - (e) Projects where the Public Services Director, Building Official, or designee has determined that erosion and drainage control is required. - (f) Projects where the Public Services Director, or designee, has determined that a potential adverse impact to adjacent or nearby property or water quality may result from stormwater. - (g) Projects that discharge stormwater to the MS4. - (h) Projects with high potential for sediment transport.
+(a) Projects that disturb a land area greater than one acre.

+(b) Projects that disturb a land area less than one acre when the project is part of a larger common or combined plan of development where the combined projects disturb a land area greater than one acre.
+When recurring developments which have been under an acre, but become cumulative exceeding one acre, they are considered part of a common plan.

+- (c) Projects where the division of land creates more than 4 lots. - (d) Projects where SEPA review is required and it has been determined that the project has potential adverse impacts related to stormwater. - (e) Projects where the Public Services Director, Building Official, or designee has determined that erosion and drainage control is required. - (f) Projects where the Public Services Director, or designee, has determined that a potential adverse impact to adjacent or nearby property or water quality may result from stormwater. - (g) Projects that discharge stormwater to the MS4.